 Food: Café at the old mill (Verket) during the summer.

 Additional: Swimming in Gamla Byn at the river.

 - Leisure Cycling

-1. Start at Avesta Library and Tourist information centre, Kungsgatan 32.
+1. Start at Avesta Library, Kungsgatan 32.

 2. To the Bison Park: Bike west along Kungsgatan and its extension Jämtbovägen.